Aliens (film): Revival

 By July 1984, Lawrence Gordon had replaced Wizan.
-With few projects in development, Gordon looked at sequels to Fox's existing properties and came across the Alien II treatment; he said he was surprised no one had pursued it.
+With few projects in development, Gordon looked at sequels to Fox's existing properties and came across the Alien II treatment; he said he was surprised that no one had pursued it.
 Production of The Terminator was delayed for nine months because Arnold Schwarzenegger was contractually obligated to film Conan the Destroyer (1984).
 Cameron used the time to develop his treatment, expanding it to ninety pages.
 He drew ideas from "Mother", one of his story concepts about an alien on a space station involving a power-loader suit.
 Because of his low expectations for The Terminator, Cameron had spent much of his free time during its production developing and trying out ideas for Alien II.

 This script was better received by Fox executives and Gordon, but Cameron also wanted to direct the project.
 Cameron was a relatively new director, his only directing credit being Piranha II: The Spawning (1982), a low-budget, independent horror film, and the studio was reluctant to grant his request.
 His credibility was elevated following the surprise financial and critical success of The Terminator in late 1984, and Gordon gave him the job.
 Cameron's associates tried to persuade him to reject the offer, believing anything good about the film would be attributed to Alien director Ridley Scott and anything negative to Cameron.
 Scott said he was never offered the chance to direct the sequel, possibly because he was difficult to work with on the original.
 The title Aliens reportedly came from Cameron writing "Alien" on a whiteboard during a pitch meeting and adding a "$" suffix.
 Cameron also wanted his collaborative partner and girlfriend, Gale Anne Hurd, to serve as the producer, but Fox did not take the request seriously, believing she could not stand up to Cameron, who believed she was the only person who would.
 Hurd had several industry associates contact Fox executives to convince them she was a legitimate producer.